About Me

 🔨 Tools: Advanced Design System, Mathematica, Vector Network Analyzer, signal and (arbitrary) waveform generator, power meter, (sampling) oscilloscope, spectrum analyzer.

-Project: Antenna design for medical implant @ Client ‘X’ - Katholieke Universiteit Leuven (Esat-Telemic), project under Non-Disclosure Agreement, Leuven, Belgium
+Project: Antenna design for medical implant @ Client ‘X’ - Katholieke Universiteit Leuven (Esat-Telemic), a project under Non-Disclosure Agreement, Leuven, Belgium

 Achievements: proof of concept and a prototype design.

-🔨 Tools: CST Microwave Office, Matlab and Advanced Design System
+🔨 Tools: CST Microwave Office, Matlab, and Advanced Design System

-Research topic: Design of antennas used on the human body.
-Research focused on the design of small low-cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).
+Doctoral Research @ Katholieke Universiteit Leuven (Esat-Telemic), Leuven Belgium Design of antennas used on the human body.
+This research focused on the design of small, low-cost ultra-wideband (UWB) 3.0-9.0 GHz antennas for wireless body area networks (WBAN).
+Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

-🔨 Tools: CST Microwave Office, Matlab and Advanced Design System
+🔨 Tools: CST Microwave Office, Matlab, and Advanced Design System

 Summer job, Clock-o-Matic, Holsbeek, Belgium